zitadel/example-quote-generator-app/README.md

 9. Create a file named `authConfig.js` and add to it the content from [src/authConfig.js](https://github.com/zitadel/example-quote-generator-app/blob/main/frontend/src/authConfig.js).
 Edit the file by adding your values your obtained from ZITADEL.
 Make sure the PROJECT_ID in the scope is replaced with the project ID of the project where your API resides.
 10. Add a new file called `style.css` to the src folder to apply CSS styling to the pages.
 Copy paste the code from [src/style.css](https://github.com/zitadel/example-quote-generator-app/blob/main/frontend/src/style.css).
 11. Create a folder called `images` and add the image in the [/images](https://github.com/zitadel/example-quote-generator-app/tree/main/frontend/src/images) folder.
-12. Add the line `"proxy": "http://localhost:5000"` to your `package.json` file so that it looks something like this:
+12. Add the line `"proxy": "http://localhost:5000"` (the URL of the back-end API) to your `package.json` file so that it looks something like this:
 ```
     {
       "name": "my-app",